albertovpd/machine_learning_specialization_washington_university/personal_course_notes.md

     - How does it compare to a simple, baseline approach?
     - What accuracy range do I need?
 What is good enough?

-False positives, false negatives, and confusion matrices
+False positives, false negatives, and confusion matrices.

 ------------------------